albertwujj/albertwujj.github.io/_posts/2019-10-08-The-Signal-Response.md

 ---
 layout: page
-title:  'The Signal Response - A hacker as a third wheel, communication as advancement, and the people as a pawn'
+title:  'The Signal Response concept'
 permalink: /signalresponse
 ---

+**A hacker as a third wheel, communication as advancement, and the people as a pawn**

 _This article is intended to propose and demonstrate Signal-Response as a new software engineering term._